-A refund of pre-tax contributions (those made after October 28, 1997) will be included in your income for federal income tax purposes.
+A refund of contributions will be included in your income for federal income tax purposes.
 However, if you roll over or transfer the tax-deferred contributions into another eligible retirement plan or an Individual Retirement Account (IRA), the tax consequences will be delayed.
 If these contributions are not transferred directly to another retirement plan or IRA, DPFP is required by federal law to withhold 20% of the taxable amount withdrawn for federal withholding tax.
 The distribution also may be subject to a 10% federal early distribution penalty.